EttoreRocchi/ResPredAI/README.md

 }
 ```

-### Funding
+## Funding

-This research was supported by EU funding within the NextGenerationEU-MUR PNRR Extended Partnership initiative on Emerging Infectious Diseases (Project no. PE00000007, INF-ACT)
+This research was supported by EU funding within the NextGenerationEU-MUR PNRR Extended Partnership initiative on Emerging Infectious Diseases (Project no. PE00000007, INF-ACT).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.